High Power PWM LED Driver Board

 Connection to the driver board for the basic and most common operation is simple.
 Only a single power input and up to three outputs from the drivers.
 The rising clamp terminal blocks provide easy access for connections.

-The terminals labelled In show where the power connects to the board.
-Each channel (labelled Channel 1, Channel 2 and Channel 3) have power input points.
+The terminals labeled In indicates where the power connects to the board.
+Each channel (labeled Channel 1, Channel 2, and Channel 3) have power input points.
 The power connections are common between each channel.
 For this reason, only one set of power connections will be required to power the board.
 Do not reverse the polarity of the power input or damage to the components will occur.

 Power input should be DC voltages between 12v to 20v.
-Current requirements for running the LEDs is based on the LEDs in use.
+Current requirements for running the LEDs are based on the LEDs in use.

 With input and output connections to the board complete, apply power.
 The LEDs will illuminate to full intensity.
 Power to the strings is either 350mA for 1 watt LEDs or 700ma for 3 watt LED models.